opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 ---

 # Introduction
 Hey!
-Welcome to my first blog post on how I wrote a JSON parser.
-To follow along properly, some programming experience is helpful but my goal is to make this as easy to follow as possible.
-If you don't know what JSON is, the best resource on it is [this](https://www.json.org).
-It has really lovely diagrams that clearly show what's allowed in JSON.
+Welcome to my first blog post on how I wrote a JSON [parser](https://en.wikipedia.org/wiki/Parsing).

-The posts reconstruct the process through which I wrote the parser.
-It's not a perfect reconstruction because although I have a commit history that I have referenced and some original notes, some time has passed between writing the code and writing this post.
-The lesson for next time is to write some code and then write a post about it as soon as possible.
+In the posts in this series, I will reconstruct the process through which I wrote it.
+It's not a perfect reconstruction because although I have a commit [history](https://en.wikipedia.org/wiki/Commit_(version_control)) and some original notes, some time has passed between writing the code and writing these posts.
+Despite this, I believe it is useful to document not just the end result(i.e working code) but the process (my thoughts, rationale for decisions, order in which I wrote that code etc.) that produced it.

-My initial reason for writing a JSON parser was that I was not happy with the error reporting in the standard python library and I thought I could do better.
+That's the main takeway I want readers to leave with.

-That's not the major reason I wrote this though.
-I am all about mastery and one of the vital steps in gaining mastery is deliberate practise.
-This is an exercise in deliberate practise of software engineering.
-The goal is to try out ideas that I have and others I have come across and put them to the test in a real project.
-The other goal was to practise Go with a real project.
-The desired end result is insights that would help me in writing software.
+My major reason for writing this is to deliberately practise software engineering.
+By this I mean, trying out software engineering ideas (my ideas and ideas I have come across) in a project and taking note of what works and what doesn't.
+The other reason was to practise writing Go and practise writing.

+# JSON
+JSON stands for JavaScript Object Notation.
+It is a data-interchange format that supports 6 data types.
+* string - starts with a `"` and ends with a `"` plus support for escapes e.g `"string"`, `"key"`
+* number - represents a number e.g `2.4`, `2.0`, `12`
+* boolean - this has only two possible values - `true` and `false`
+* null - it is represented by `null`
+* array - this contains values of other json types in order e.g `["abc", 123, true]`
+* object - this contains key and value pairs (the key must be a string and a value can be any type supported by json) e.g `{"key": 123, "k2": "string"}

+for more information, you can check [here](https://www.json.org)

 # MVP
-To start, I decided to focus on a supporting a subset of JSON grammar.
-The goal here is to build a foundation upon which I can progressively support more features without having to modify what already works.
-The features I decided were the foundation for every thing else were
+For the MVP, I decided to focus on a supporting a subset of JSON grammar.
+This subset was decided based on what I thought would be a good foundation upon which I could add more features without having to change code that already works.
+Those features were
 * being able to parse strings without escapes
 * being able to parse arrays
 * being able to parse objects

 ## Parsing
-The first thing to write was the signature for the parser.
-I called this `Load` because I was influenced by the python json's libraries naming.
-The other choices are Parser, Unmarshaller but to be honest when I first wrote this I wasn't thinking too much about naming so I went with what popped in my head first.
+The first thing I did was to design the [public interface](https://en.wikipedia.org/wiki/Public_interface) of the parser.
+This interface has just one function - `Load`.
+I called this `Load` because I was influenced by python's json library's naming (I didn't realise it at the time).
+Other names I could have used are Parser and Unmarshaller but to be honest I just went with what popped in my head first.
+(I eventually changed this name).
+The other thing was to decide what the function needed to accept and what it needs to return.
+In this case, it is pretty clear - it receives a string that should conform to the json grammar and returns the object that the string represents according to the JSON grammar.

 ```go
 func Load(s string) interface{} {